Kinnaru: In the Ugaritic texts

 In one of the lists of deities, Kinnaru appears near the end, after Yam (the god of the sea) and Uṯḫatu (the deification of a ritual censer).
 He also appears alongside the latter in another list, written in the syllabic cuneiform script.
 Another text attests that he received a ram as offering after Uṯḫatu.
 Their juxtaposition might reflect the fact that both of them were divine representations of tools frequently employed during religious ceremonies.

 Kinnaru is absent from known Ugaritic myths, though the ordinary noun knr does occur in them.
 John Franklin additionally argues that it is not impossible a nameless god who in the Baal Cycle signs the praise for Baal might be Kinnaru, arguing that no other members of the Ugaritic pantheon appear to be associated with music.
 However, said deity plays the cymbals, not a string instrument.

-Later relevance
+Kinnaru and Kothar

+Kinnaru and Kothar-wa-Khasis were seen as two distinct gods at Ugarit, but some of their functions overlapped.
+Yet outside of Ugarit, they could have been seen as the same god, by analogy with Philo’s Phoenician god Khousor.
+This is argued by Franklin, who sees Kinnaru as "a musical brother" of Kothar.
+Franklin also points out that, at Ugarit, "the Rāp’iu text suggests a ‘familiar’ relationship between Kothar and kinnāru/Kinnaru, the former apparently enjoying the more prominent position."

+Kinnaru and Cinyras

+A connection between the Ugaritic Kinnaru and the mythical king of Cyprus, Cinyras (Kinyras), has been postulated as far back as James Frazer in 1914, and by others before him.
+Although J. P. Brown in 1965 cast some doubt in this area, the subsequent discoveries in Ugarit made the connection even more probable.